+a.
+Description.
 Two-region circulating-fuel reactors are considered to be the most promising aqueous homogeneous thermal breeder power reactors.
-The preferred type has a dilute (less than 0.03m) solution of uranyl sulfate, predominately fissionable uranium, in $D_2O$ in the core.
-The $ThO_2$ slurry is in the blanket.
+The preferred type has a dilute (less than 0.03m) solution of uranyl sulfate, predominately fissionable uranium, in D_2O in the core.
+The ThO_2 slurry is in the blanket.
 Preference is based on the greater potential of the solution-core reactor for combining high conversion ratio and high specific power to achieve an efficient breeder.
 Fuel solution and slurry are circulated through the reactor and steam generators, where non-radioactive steam is produced to drive a turbogenerator.
 The reactor plants require remote maintenance of primary systems and auxiliaries.
 "On-site" processing appears to be desirable for large power stations.

+b.
+Technical Status.
 A central station plant of this concept could not be built based upon current technology.
 However, sufficient technical work has been done to arrive at the following conclusions on technical status:

-(1) Physics.-The physical and nuclear characteristics and the adjustment of fuel concentrations in homogeneous reactors are sufficiently simple that critical experiments have been limited to startup experiments on Homogeneous Reactor Experiment-1 (HRE-1), Homogeneous Reactor Experiment-2 (HRE-2) and several small research reactors.
+(1) Physics.
+The physical and nuclear characteristics and the adjustment of fuel concentrations in homogeneous reactors are sufficiently simple that critical experiments have been limited to startup experiments on HRE-1, HRE-2, and the small research reactors.
 Reactor statics calculations are made by use of two-group methods in which the constants are based on data obtained from other programs.
 Agreement between calculated and measured critical concentrations has been good in small reactor experiments and should be even better as the size increases.

 Neutron balances and breeding ratios have been calculated by both modified two-group and multigroup methods.
-An important uncertainty in the calculations has been in the value of $\eta$ , the number of neutrons emitted per neutron absorbed in the fuel.
-The best value, based on recent careful measurements, is about $2.29 + .02/-0.1$ .
-This should allow a breeding gain of 0.1 and doubling times of about 15 years.
+An important uncertainty in the calculations has been in the value of η , the number of neutrons emitted per neutron absorbed in the fuel.
+The best value, based on recent careful measurements, is about $2.29 \pm .02/-0.01$.
+This should allow a breeding gain of 0.1 and doubling time of about 15 years.

 (2) Fuels and Materials.
 Investigation of fuels and materials both in- and out-of-pile, including the development of equipment for those studies, has constituted one-third to one-half of the research and development program.
 Studies of potential fuels have led to selection of uranyl sulfate solutions and thoria slurries as being the most promising.
-Most of the criteria have been established for use of stainless steel as the general container material and Zircaloy 2 as the core-tank material.
+Most of the criteria have been established for use of stainless steel as the general container material and Zircalloy 2 as the core-tank material.
 Titanium has been established as a potentially superior container material.

-(a) SOLUTION FUELS.
-Solubility relationships have been investigated for uranyl sulfate in both $H_2O$ and $D_2O$ .
-The studies are being continued to establish details of the phase diagrams for the five-component reactor core fuel, $UO_3-CuO-NiO-SO_3-D_2O(H_2O)$ , in the region 0 to 0.04 m in $UO_3$ , $CuO$ , and $NiO$ and 0 to 0.20 m in $SO_3$ .
+(a) Solution Fuels.
+Solubility relationships have been investigated for uranyl sulfate in both H_2O and D_2O .
+The studies are being continued to establish details of the phase diagrams for the five-component reactor core fuel, $UO_3-CuO-NiO-SO_3-D_2O(H_2O)$, in the region 0 to 0.04 m in UO_3 , CuO , and NiO and 0 to 0.20 m in SO_3 .
 Copper is present in the fuel to catalyze the recombination of radiolytic gas, and nickel is a soluble corrosion product.